 You will have plenty of opportunities to practice the Arabic you have been studying in class because you will meet new people daily in Palestine.
 Our instructors teach both Modern Standard Arabic and Colloquial Arabic.

-In addition to learning first-hand about one of the most politically divisive regions in the world, volunteers and interns will be supported in your endeavors throughout your stay.
-You can also be given a host family in addition to your specific program objectives.
+In addition to learning first-hand about one of the most politically divisive regions in the world, volunteers and interns will be supported in their endeavors throughout their stay.
+In addition to your specific program objectives, you can also be given a host family.

 Via a stay with a host family during the time in Hebron, you will be given many opportunities to fully immerse yourself in a Palestinian context through many conversations among the local friendly community of Hebron and learn Arabic.
 You will consequently be given a rare look into Palestinian home life and culture.
 You will participate in family activities, attend Palestinian cultural events, become familiar with daily life in Hebron, and much more!